-The Chairman of the AC is Encik Ahmad Kamal Bin S. Awab who is an Independent Director whereas the Chairman of the Board was YAM Tunku Datin Annie Dakhlah Binti Almarhum Tuanku Munawir, who retired on 29 May 2019.
+The Chairman of the AC is Encik Ahmad Kamal Bin S. Awab who is an Independent Director.

 Presently, the AC is comprised solely of Independent Directors.

 When considering the candidate to fill the vacancy of the Chairman of the Board, the NC will be mindful of this recommendation.